sunfounder/sunfounder-uno-and-mega-kit/docs/source/mega2560/doorbell.rst

     const int buttonPin = 2; //the button connect to pin2

-    const int buzzerPin = 8; //the led connect to pin8
+    const int buzzerPin = 8; //the buzzer connect to pin8

     /**********************************/